 Keep on top of your portfolio of evidence.
 Do not worry if one pre-reg has been signed off on seven performance standards and you have only be signed off on two.
 Even if you have been working extremely hard, do not necessarily assume it is because your pre-reg tutor is making your life difficult.
 It could be due to several reasons, for example the other pre-reg may have completed one part of their training that you have not done yet or your pre-reg tutor may want to see evidence from several different scenarios.

 Pharmacy calculations (practice, practice & practice)

 Start practising calculations early on in the year as this will help build your confidence and identify any areas of weaknesses before the pre-reg exam.
-Get into the habit from day one of not using a calculator at work or when practising calculations.
-If you must check your calculation at work then initially work it out in your head and then check with a calculator.
+Get into the habit from day one of developing a method to self-check the answer always.
+It is also important to ensure that you have a basic knowledge of arithmetic.

 Answer as many sample questions as you can.

 Ask various staff members to quiz you throughout the pre-reg year as this is a great way of learning whilst helping you to identify your strengths and weaknesses.